chicecream/mini-world/README.md

     When using in an anonymous list, it is used as a skipping placeholder.

-    When using in an anonymous hash, it is used to s
+    When using in an anonymous hash, it is used to set the next capturing key to ''.

+- constant string or